Nail the Interview: 8 Proven Tips for Job Interview Success

 If the opportunity seemed too good to pass up and you’ve done some research to back up your desire, make sure that effort is apparent on the job or the application.

 Do not let your interviewer take the opportunity to “sell” you.
-The end goal is to be hired and your interviewer is not your salesperson.
+The end goal is to be hired, and your interviewer is not your salesperson.

 If your interviewer seems to be frustrated that you aren’t “grasping” the opportunity, it is because he or she wants you to succeed.